 For example, if Client Michael has $500,000 in investments, he will pay a $5,000 annual advisory fee.
 It will be billed quarterly at $1,250 and taken out of his accounts.
 Client Michael need not write us a check, though he may.
 If Client Michaela has $5,000,000 in investments, she will pay the same $5,000 annual advisory fee, billed the same way.

 We do not charge advisory fees as a percentage of a client’s assets for two important reasons.
 First, they create a clear conflict of interest between advisor and client.
 Second, they often result in the client paying far too much in fees, which is also a clear conflict of interest between advisor and client.

-The $1,500* one-time planning fee is paid in lump sum by check or electronic transfer.
+The one-time planning or check up fee is $1,500* and is paid in lump sum by check or electronic transfer.

 *Fees for financial plans requiring unusually complex work will be more than $1,500.

 Our flat fee eliminates the conflicts of interest and overcharges caused by traditional percentage-based fees.
 Our fee is based upon the amount of time, effort, and cost it takes to thoroughly administer and service a client’s financial planning and investment management needs over the course of a year, regardless of the size of the portfolio, plus a reasonable profit margin required for us to maintain a viable business.